-Revision 18-2; Effective September 3, 2018
+Revision 20-1; Effective March 16, 2020

+Managed care organizations (MCOs) must obtain a signature on Form 1584, Consumer Participation Choice, indicating the member's service delivery option choice.
+If, at any time during the year, a current member contacts the MCO requesting information on service delivery options, the MCO must present the information to the member.

-The managed care organization (MCO) must keep Form 1584, Consumer Participation Choice, in the member's case record and ensure the member understands he or she may request a service delivery option change at any time by contacting the MCO.
+The MCO must keep Form 1584 in the member's case record and ensure the member or legally authorized representative (LAR) understands they may request a service delivery option change at any time by contacting the MCO.

 8200 Consumer Directed Services